Get active

 Get involved in a Citizen Science initiative

 Public involvement in scientific research is a growing trend - data collection by the general public can significantly support the work of researchers and make a difference, from identifying corals or fish in underwater images to counting penguins in satellite images or collecting and counting plastic balls on a beach.
-If you go diving, you can take part in our
+If you go diving, sailing or surfing, you can take part in our

 Citizen Science Initiative to collect marine data.